Selected Artists for “Ain’t I A Woman?”

-Ariana Vaeth is a Baltimore raised artist focused on contemporary personal narative through the self portrait.
-Graduate of the Milwaukee Institute of Art and Design, she completed an exchange program at the Maryland Institute College of Art.
-Vaeth has exhibited at the Museum of Wisconsin Art in West Bend and at Abel Contemporary Gallery in Stoughton, holding solo exhibitions at the Miller Art Museum in Door County, the Lynden in River Hills, and the Haggerty Museum of Art in Milwaukee.
-She has shown in Baltimore at Terrault Gallery and Chicago at Woman Made Gallery and the Museum of Science and Industry for Black Creativity.
-Vaeth is a 2017 Mary L Nohl Fellow in the Emerging Artist category.
-She was a recipient of Gener8tor.Art creative entrepreneurs grant and excelerator program the following year.
-Vaeth received a 2020 Wisconsin Visual Art Achievement Award.
-Leading up to her sophomore appearance in the Wisconsin Triennial, she includes a painted rendition of a soft sculpture constructed at the Al and Mickey Quinlan Artist in Residence located on the Door Peninsula.
-Vaeth based in Milwaukee, Wisconsin.
+Ariana Vaeth is a Baltimore-raised artist focused on contemporary personal narrative through the self portrait.
+A graduate of the Milwaukee Institute of Art and Design, she completed an exchange program at the Maryland Institute College of Art.
+Vaeth has exhibited at the Museum of Wisconsin Art in West Bend, Wisconsin; the Haggerty Museum of Art in Milwaukee, Wisconsin; Terrault Gallery in Baltimore, Maryland; and in Chicago, Illinois, at the Woman Made Gallery and the Museum of Science and Industry for Black Creativity.
+Vaeth is the recipient of several awards and accolades, including being named a Mary L. Nohl Fellow in the Emerging Artist category, two Gener8tor.Art grants, and the 2020 Wisconsin Visual Art Achievement Award.

-Blanche Brown’s stepfather Robert Bonner was a talented artist and graphic designer.
-Only after his death did she realize that art was a valuable vehicle for dealing with loss, giving her a very tangible connection to memory and experience.
-Brown is an art therapist and marriage and family therapist who believes in the power of art to heal.
-Brown is an art and community activist whose work addresses social injustices and the psychological and psychosocial impact these issues have on undeserved and underrepresented groups.
+Blanche Brown is an art therapist and marriage and family therapist who believes in the power of art to heal.
+Brown is an art and community activist whose work addresses social injustices and the psychological and psychosocial impact these issues have on underserved and underrepresented groups.
 Her artwork provides a forum for youth, women, minorities, and diverse individuals to openly discuss the challenges they encounter.
 As a professional artist for over 20 years, Brown has exhibited both locally and nationally and has been a guest artist and artist-in-residence at several schools and community programs.
-Brown is a certified Yoga instructor who incorporates mindfulness and meditation to encourage a grounded perspective and lifestyle.
-She is also a public speaker and workshop presenter.

 Chrystal Denise Gillon